 Our PE curriculum supports the cumulative development of knowledge and skills throughout the Early Years and Key Stages 1 and 2.
 Children take part in two hours of physical education each week.

 Some units of learning are led by specialist sports coaches from West Lancashire Sports Partnership and others by our teachers.
-We plan lessons using the PE Passport curriculum resource.
+We use the West Lancashire Sports Partnership curriculum materials as the starting point for all PE teaching.
 This allows us to deliver high quality lessons to all pupils.
 The sequencing of the curriculum has been carefully mapped so that pupils build upon prior learning, make connections, and confidently develop their knowledge, skills, and techniques for a range of different physical activities and sports.
 The curriculum is a progressive model so that by learning and practising the content, pupils will make good progress as they move through the school.

 Areas of learning include: